PatrykMis/bookcover-dl/README.md

 # BookCover-DL

-BookCover-DL is a WX-Python app I created to make it easier to grab book covers from a couple of services (currently `lubimyczytac.pl` and `legimi.pl`).
+BookCover-DL is a wxPython app I created to make it easier to grab book covers from a couple of services (currently `lubimyczytac.pl` and `legimi.pl`).
 I initially considered adding an ISBN lookup feature, but it didn't get fully developed.
 Right now, it can only verify whether the entered ISBN is a valid or invalid number.

 ## Why I Made This?